Pernambucan revolution: Spread

-After the consolidation of the new government, the clergy showed support to the revolt, declaring that Satan fooled men to follow a king they didn't choose.
+Dom Antônio de São José Bastos, the Bishop of Olinda, was absent from Pernambuco since 1815 for his episcopal congregation and his attributions were passed to three priests, with Bernardo Luiz Ferreira Portugal being their highest authority.
+With the beginning of the revolution, they published "Proclamação da Cúria de Olinda em defesa da República de 1817" ("Proclamation of The Curia of Olinda in defense of the Republic of 1817"), supporting the revolutionaries.
+Priests were instructed to convince their peers and congregations to join the revolution.
+They declared that Satan fooled men to follow a king they did not choose.
 In Vila do Conde, some men tried to erase the royal symbols on the villa's pelourinho with lime.
+The clergy men partook in several roles in the Provisional Government and army, and some convents were used for military training.

 On 6 March, Captains and militias from Igaracy, Goiana and Itamaracá marched to Recife in support of the revolt.
 The regions of mata seca and várzea do Paraíba also showed support, but mata úmida partook on counter-revolutionary actions.
 May people from Cabo Village came to Recife, filling the streets.

 The sugar and cotton producers from Mata Norte and Parnaíba quickly showed support for the revolt, but not the producers from Mata Sul.
 They did send militias to Recife, but the new republic suffered resistance on the region up until the end.
 The Provisional Government confiscated 44 engenhos from conservative land-owners.
 Francisco Pais Barreto, one of the most powerful landowners from the region, joined the revolt with the objective of controlling the rural militias.
 The Alencar family and André de Albuquerque Maranhão also showed support.

 The revolt extended to Ceará, Paraíba and to Rio Grande.
 According to a letter sent by João Ribeiro to the Provisiory Government of Paraíba on 31 March 1817, there were intentions of creating a Republic amongst them, with the capital being located in Pernaíba, the center of the new republic.
-The Provisional Government hoped the South of Brazil would eventually join the revolution, but in case that didn't happen, the North would be easier to persuade for being further away from the Crown, and the new state would be able to maintain itself independent.
+The Provisional Government hoped the South of Brazil would eventually join the revolution, but in case that did not happen, the North would be easier to persuade for being further away from the Crown, and the new state would be able to maintain itself independent.
 But, despite their intentions of creating a republic, the other states feared of being subordinated to Pernambuco.

-José Martiniano Pereira de Alencar and Miguel Joaquim César were the responsibles to gatter support for their cause on Ceará.
-There was sympathy of the population towards the revolutionaries, specially on the countryside, but Governor Manuel Inácio Sampaio kept control of the Capital and tried to seduce soldiers with promotions.